Day 5: September 30,

 We stopped to take pictures of the Sanibel Lighthouse.

-We stopped at Sanibel Historical Village, it was closed for the season.
+We stopped at Sanibel Historical Village, which was closed for the season.

-We stopped at Bailey Matthews Shell Museum, it was closed for the season.
+We stopped at Bailey Matthews Shell Museum, which was closed for the season.

 We rode back across the COs-way, stopping to watch the sunset, on the Sanibel coastline.